rijj1/JupyterLab_in_Gitpod/README.md

 <br>
 <b>NOTE:</b>

-To open Jupyter Lab again run the command `jupyter lab` in the terminal
+1. To open Jupyter Lab again, run the command `jupyter lab` in the terminal
+2. To have any package preinstalled, just add it in `requirements.txt` file.